Azure/azurehpc/apps/wrf/readme.md

 chown -R azureadmin:cyclecloud /apps
 ```

+Once you get here, you completed the WRF v4 setup!
+Now you can shutdown and terminate the HBv2 worker node used to perform these setup procedures.

 ## Running and Testing

 Connect to head node of WRF Cluster and submit WRF v4 simulation job: